benburrill/sphinx/README.rst

 It works kinda like a depth-first search in the tree of possible paths of execution.
 Since we have finitely bounded state, the *only* way not to halt is for there to be a repeating loop.
-So at a jump point, we're recursively searching for a path with a repeated state.
+So at a jump point, we're recursively searching to see if there's a repeated state by not jumping.
 Failing that, ie when halting would be inevitable, we jump.
+Regardless, we will know if we should jump in finite (albeit possibly huge) time.

 More theoretically, Sphinx's halting problem isn't undecidable because it isn't Turing complete - it *requires* finitely bounded state in order